 CMA Awards 2017: Who are the country music performers and nominees?

-Country music stars will compete for honors at the 51st Annual CMA Awards this week in Nashville, Tenn.
+Country music stars will compete for honors at the 51st Annual CMA Awards Wednesday night in Nashville, Tenn.

 Singers Brad Paisley and Carrie Underwood will co-host this year's event.
 It's their 10th consecutive time emceeing the show together.